cableguy99/docs/docs/general/faq.md

 TAO is the native currency of the Tao blockchain platform.

 #### How is Tao addressing security?
-n terms of the security of the consensus protocol, Tao proposes Random Generals and Randomization to additionally protect the system.
+In terms of the security of the consensus protocol, Tao proposes Random Generals and Randomization to additionally protect the system.
 The details of these techniques can be referenced in our [Technical paper](https://taoblockchain.github.io/docs/wp-and-research/technical-whitepaper/).

 How Tao solves some consensus related security isues: